enspyrco/crowdleague/.contributing/the-process.md

             - Add any helpful comments, e.g reasoning for design decisions, specific questions about design
             - Create an "input task" in asana
             - After 24 hr input time has ended, resolve any conversations (use real time chat if need be)
-            - When all conversations are resolved move onto step 5!
+            - When all conversations are resolved, Create User flow doc!

-        5. Create User flow doc!
+        5. Create User flow doc
             - create a google drawing file inside use case folder
               - Add title: "x. *Use Case* - User flow - *Section* (CL)"
             - Combine action steps with wireframes in file